Print

 China's railway system being one of the largest in the world is perhaps the safest way to travel in mainland China.
 Whether you're taking a short trip to TaiShan or a long journey to Tibet (pictured left), China has some of the most breath taking scenery in the world and the railway system is the best way to experience its grandeur!

 You have several options when reserving/purchasing T & K line train tickets: standing (站票 Zhan Piao), hard seat (硬座 YingZuo), soft seat (软座 RuanZuo), hard sleeper (硬卧 YingWo) and soft sleeper(软卧 RuanWo).
-If you're heading to Beijing on an overnight train, then you have five choices: standing, hard seat, soft seat, hard sleeper, or soft sleeper.
-The hard seat is 120 CNY and is comfortable enough for a day trip in either direction.
+If you’re heading to Beijing on an overnight train, then you have five choices: standing, hard seat, soft seat, hard sleeper, or soft sleeper.
+The hard seat is 113 CNY and is comfortable enough for a day trip in either direction.
 The hard sleeper (which is NOT hard) is a compartment that has six sleepers, three on each side and is open to the corridor.
-Depending on location (bottom, middle, top) the price ranges from approximately 208-222 CNY.
+Depending on location (bottom, middle, top) the price ranges from 195/201/209 CNY.
 The soft sleeper has four beds per compartment and has a sliding door that separates it from the corridor.
-Soft sleepers are a bit pricey (325-338 CNY); your best bet for overnight travel is the hard sleeper.
+Soft sleepers are a bit pricey (302/316 CNY); your best bet for overnight travel is the hard sleeper.

 China Railway High Speed (CRH) trains now services most of the major metropolitan cities throughout China.
 Recent plans, unveiled at the 2009 High-Speed Rail Summit, include an additional 42 high-speed passenger-rail lines with a total length of 13,000 kilometers.
 Work should be completed within the next three years.
-Even though China's railway system is expanding it is still difficult to obtain same day tickets for popular destinations.
+Even though China’s railway system is expanding it is still difficult to obtain same day tickets for popular destinations.
 It is always recommended to by the next leg of you travel upon arrival.
 Most train stations have a special window before you leave the station where you can buy the ticket for your next leg of travel.
 It is usually just before the exit gate.
-Recently, separate ticketing windows within some train stations have been opened for CRH travel.
+Separate ticketing windows within some train stations have been opened for CRH travel.